Last Updated on by

-Chamomile tea is a popular beverage that is used by many for its soothing and calming effects.
-Chamomile supplements take it to a new level.
+Chamomile tea is a popular beverage that is used by many for its soothing and calming effects, and chamomile supplements take it to a whole new level.

 People have enjoyed the benefits of chamomile for more than 2,000 years.